-After a tree has been removed, a stump will remain on site.
-Stump grinding services are available to grind the main tree stump down to ground level and sometimes up to 16″ below grade to accommodate tree replanting.
-Depending on the location of the stump, access to the area and nearby underground utilities, depth of stump grinding may be limited/restricted which may prevent a new tree from being able to be replanted in the same location.
-To avoid damage to turf and landscape beds, surface roots are not included in standard stump grinding services.
+After a tree has been removed, the stump will remain on site.
+Stump grinding services are available to grind the main tree stump down to ground level and sometimes up to 16″ below grade to accommodate tree replanting or grade changes.
+Depending on the location of the stump, access to the area and nearby underground utilities, depth of stump grinding may be limited/restricted which may prevent a new tree from being replanted in the same location.
+To avoid damage to turf and landscape beds, surface roots are not included in standard stump grinding services but are available as an add-on service.
 The photo below shows the four phases of stump grinding: The stump after the tree has been removed, the site after utility locates have been marked, grinding of the stump and post-stump grinding.

 Watch a video of stump grinding here!

-State law requires underground utilities be marked before any digging occurs to avoid damage to main water, sewer, electrical and cable lines. (see 2nd photo above) Utility locating services are ordered following tree removal so that the stump is clearly visible for marking.
-Stump grinding services are typically completed within 3-5 business days from the tree work schedule date.
-If utilities are identified in the immediate area of the stump, laws prohibit grinding below grade and surface grinding is then the only option. (for more information, visit www.callbeforeyoudig.org)
+State law requires underground utilities be marked before any digging occurs to avoid damage to main water, sewer, electrical, gas and communication lines. (see 2nd photo above) Utility locating services are ordered following tree removal so that the stump is clearly visible for marking.
+Stump grinding services are typically completed within 2-5 business days from the tree work schedule date.
+If utilities are identified in the immediate area of the stump, state laws prohibit grinding below grade or within 2-ft of any markings and surface grinding is then the only option. (for more information, visit www.callbeforeyoudig.org)

 Irrigation Lines & Low Voltage Electrical

-Irrigation (sprinkler) lines and low-voltage electrical wiring for landscape lighting are often underground and near the stump grinding location.
-Utility locating services do not include underground irrigation lines or low-voltage wires locations.
+Irrigation (sprinkler/water) lines and low-voltage electrical wiring (wiring for landscape lights, pools, ponds etc) are often underground and near the stump grinding location.
+Utility locating services cannot detect underground irrigation lines or low-voltage wire locations.
 Because tree roots can grow into irrigation lines (see photos below) there is often no way to avoid damage to irrigation lines or low-voltage wiring when grinding stumps.
 For this reason, Northwest Tree Specialists cannot be responsible if a sprinkler head, irrigation line or low-voltage wiring is damaged during stump grinding and repairs are at the customers expense.
 If an irrigation line or low-voltage wire is hit/damaged, your landscape company is a great resource for repair services following stump grinding.